nloum/auth0-dotnet-templates/README.md

 dotnet new auth0api [options]
 ```

 This will create a new MVC application in the current folder.
-The following template-speficic options are available:
+The following template-specific options are available:

 Option | Description |